Hsgngr/dcipher-nlp-challenge/REPORT.md

 It was prone to overfitting therefore I didnt run with more epochs.

 # Conclusion

-The model achieved 67% accuracy in the test data with only Titles.
+Althought the project wasn't successful, I learned many new things about NLP and state-of-art technologies of Embedding.
+The models that I tried in this project are GLOVE, BERT and FastText in this order.The model achieved 67% accuracy in the test data with only Titles.

-As a future work, I will try to create my model with the FastText embeddings and boosting my vocabulary with external sources like wikipedia.
+As a future work, I will try to create my model with the FastText embeddings and boosting my vocabulary with Abstracts and external sources like wikipedia and academic articles.
 I believe FastText will increase the model's accuracy by using its ability to create word representations for even made-up words.

-Althought the project wasn't successful, I learned many new things about NLP and state-of-art technologies of Embedding.
-The models that I tried in this project are GLOVE, BERT and FASTTEXT in this order.